Operation Manual

 Overview

-GameUI AI provides an end-to-end workflow from game screenshots to UI asset packs: choose or create a style reference → create a project and build layout prototypes → segment and redraw UI elements → export asset packs.
+GameUI AI provides an end-to-end workflow from game screenshots to UI asset packs: create a project → build layout prototypes → generate UI from layout prototype → segment UI elements → export asset packs.

 Create a project